From Varadhan's Limit to Eigenmaps: A Guide to the Geometric Analysis behind Manifold Learning: Embedding Riemannian Manifolds via the Heat Kernel

 In Figure~\ref{fig-circle-embeddings}, we have drawn some of the images of the truncated heat kernel embeddings with $T>t$.
 Note that already with $N=2$ we have an embedding, but the circle is too short.
 With $N=4$ we wind around $\psi_{T}^2({\mathbb{S}}^1)$ twice, and with $N=6$ we wind around $\psi_{T}^4({\mathbb{S}}^1)$ thrice.
+Taking limit as $N\to \infty$ for fixed time $T$, we moving to the right across the first row of Figure~\ref{fig-circle-embeddings}.
+The limit, $\Psi_T({\mathbb S}^1)$ is a circle winding infinitely many times around itself.
+The same happens in the second row.

-In the limit we will have a circle winding infinitely many times around itself.
-Taking $t$ small, we see that the radius of winding is closer to the original radius, because $e^{-j^2t}$ is close to $1$ for both $j=1$ and $j=2$, and the whole image is scaled down by $\sqrt{2}(4\pi)^{n/2} t^{(n+2)/4}$.
+Now consider the columns in Figure~\ref{fig-circle-embeddings}.
+If we take $t$ small, for fixed $N$, we see that the radius of winding is closer to the original radius, because $e^{-j^2t}$ is close to $1$ for both $j=1$ and $j=2$.
+However, the whole image is scaled down by $\sqrt{2}(4\pi)^{n/2} t^{(n+2)/4}$.
 So for fixed $N$ taking $t\to 0$ the images contract to a point.